tomasantunes/pmc/README.md

 There is an option to cancel today's task and to restart the counter for a task.

+You can setup the tasks and when the time comes you check if it's necessary to do the task and if it isn't you place the checkmark anyway.

 List folders will just display a list of items.

 ### Github tasks